pivotal-cf/docs-pks/README.md

 | `1.0-publish` | Not in use | N/A ([PDF available](https://resources.docs.pivotal.io/pdfs/pks-docs-1.0.pdf)) |
 | `0.8` | Not in use | N/A |

 **1.6**: The `1.6` branch is used to publish the pre-release v1.6 version of the site.
-Create pull requests on `master` to contribute bug fixes or correct technical inaccuracies in the pre-release v1.6 documentation.
+Create pull requests on `1.6` to contribute bug fixes or correct technical inaccuracies in the pre-release v1.6 documentation.

 **1.5**: The `1.5` branch is used to publish the live v1.5 version of the site.
 Create pull requests on `1.5` to contribute bug fixes or correct technical inaccuracies in the v1.5 documentation.